cirosantilli/linux-cheat/find.md

 Executes shell command on each found file.

-`'{}'` gets expanded to the found path by `-exec`, and the commands ends when a trailling '+' is found
+`'{}'` gets expanded to the found path by `-exec`, and the commands ends when a trailing '+' is found.

-Ex: compile all tex under current dir:
+Ex: compile all TeX files under current dir:

     find . -iname '*.tex' -exec pdflatex '{}' +